boppreh/mouse/README.md

 - Global event hook on all mice devices (captures events regardless of focus).
 - **Listen** and **sends** mouse events.
 - Works with **Windows** and **Linux** (requires sudo).
+- Works with **MacOS** (requires granting accessibility permissions to terminal/python in System Preferences -> Security \& Privacy)
 - **Pure Python**, no C modules to be compiled.
-- **Zero dependencies**.
+- **Zero dependencies** on Windows and Linux.
 Trivial to install and deploy, just copy the files.
 - **Python 2 and 3**.
 - Includes **high level API** (e.g. [record](#mouse.record) and [play](#mouse.play).
 - Events automatically captured in separate thread, doesn't block main program.